hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/hlf-connector.md

             </td>
             <td>
                 <b>
-                    API to get current sequence for channel, chaincode and version
+                    API to get current sequence and packageId for channel, chaincode and version
                 </b>
             </td>
         </tr>